-2017 New Horizons Prize in Fundamental Physics
+2017 New Horizons in Physics Prize

 For imaginative joint work on higher spin gravity and its holographic connection to a new soluble field theory.